Istanbul Technical University: Notable alumni

 Many of the graduates take role in the development of Turkey, with many of them playing significant roles in constructing bridges, roads and buildings.
 For instance, Emin Halid Onat and Ahmet Orhan Arda are architects of Anıtkabir.
-Süleyman Demirel (civil engineer) and Turgut Özal (electrical engineer) are the two former presidents of Turkey.
-Necmettin Erbakan (mechanical engineer) and Binali Yildirim (naval architecture and ocean engineering) were former prime ministers of Turkey.
+Süleyman Demirel (in Civil Engineering) and Turgut Özal (in Electrical Engineering) are the two former presidents of Turkey.
+Necmettin Erbakan (in Mechanical Engineering) and Binali Yıldırım (in Naval Architecture and Ocean Engineering) were former prime ministers of Turkey.